 Official Withdrawal: A student is considered officially withdrawn if they submit a request in writing, or speak with the director of education and request to be withdrawn.
-At that time and a withdrawal form is completed and signed.
-The signed date on the withdrawal form is considered the official withdrawal date.
+At that time a withdrawal form is completed and signed.
+The documented last day of attendance on the students attendance record is considered the official withdrawal date.